cacology/annalsUVaLib/README.md

 to link to a [bibliography of sources](sources.bib).

-After identifying the six areas that I would be recording, I prepared an Emacs forms-mode interface for entering just those items into a csv file.
-I've picked the csv (with a tab separator) so that I can easily sort the entries as I develop them, but also because it should be easy to write a script to convert the entries into some sort of presentation format.
+After identifying the six areas that I would be recording, I prepared an Emacs forms-mode interface for entering just those items into a dsv file.
+I've picked the dsv (with a tab separator) so that I can easily sort the entries as I develop them, but also because it should be easy to write a script to convert the entries into some sort of presentation format.
 I've switched to MLA style citations for the sources, still listed in the bib.
+The makefile uses csvfix to convert this dsv file into standard csv which GitHub knows how to display, but which should also have greater usefulness in adhering to RFC4180 and--later--to W3C standards for CSV on the web.

 ## Planned Enhancements